RyanSusana/elepy/docs/getting-started/getting-started.md

 PATCH     /products/:id   //Update just parts of a product DELETE    /products/:id   //Delete a product
 ```

-You will also be able to access the admin panel at http://localhost:7777/admin.

 ## Example Repo
 You can find a GitHub repository with a similar backend at: https://github.com/RyanSusana/elepy-basic-example